Refused credit or refused a loan – what you can do

 Pawnbrokers will lend you money but at higher rates of interest than high street banks and you’ll have to leave something valuable, normally jewellery, as security.
 The item is known as a ‘pawn’.
 If you can’t pay back your debt, you’ll lose your item.

-For extra peace of mind, check that your pawnbroker is a member of the National Pawnbrokers Association, a central organisation that promotes high standards of business conduct.
+For extra peace of mind, check that your pawnbroker is a member of the National Pawnbrokers Association, a trade body that promotes high standards of business conduct.

 Loan sharks are illegal lenders who often target low income and desperate families.
 They may seem friendly at first but borrowing from them is never a good idea – even if your credit rating is poor or you only need a small amount for a short while.
 Avoid them at all costs.